joeig/memodrop/README.md

 edupy
 =====

+Rapid learning process for people with tight schedules.
 Implementation of [flash cards](https://en.wikipedia.org/wiki/Flashcard) in Python 3 and Django.

 Features
 --------